zwbx/zwbx.github.io/_pages/tlbook.md

 ### Figures

-Figures in this book is available in [here](https://www.jianguoyun.com/p/DeqZHLcQjKnsBRjbr-4EIAA) (access code: a7zmf7).
+Figures in this book are available in [here](https://www.jianguoyun.com/p/DeqZHLcQjKnsBRjbr-4EIAA) (access code: a7zmf7).
 Feel free to use them for your own research.

 ### Suggestions and comments